 Disrupted work-life boundaries posed a serious threat to STEM women's career progression, as was reflected in some of the ways women adapted (e.g. through mental detachment through psychological role withdrawal, or abandoning role duties through behavioral role exit) (Kossek et al., 2021).
-It should also be noted that contrary to perceptions that childfree women academics were unencumbered during the pandemic, and thus deemed to have less priority in using work-life balance arrangements at work (Filippi et al., 2022), studies suggest that this group of academics faced various challenges that significantly had a negative impact on their emotional well-being and work availability (França, 2022).
+It should also be noted that contrary to perceptions that childfree women academics were unencumbered during the pandemic, and thus deemed to have less priority in using work-life balance arrangements at work (Filippi et al., 2022), studies suggest that this group of academics faced various challenges that significantly had a negative impact on on their emotional well-being and work availability (França, 2022).

+"The pandemic not only caused massive disruptions to the 'normal' way of working, but also worsened existing social inequalities."
 A review of existing literature on the impact of the pandemic on ECAs revealed similar mixed findings.
-While ECAs identified some positive impacts of the pandemic on their creativity, the majority felt that research this overshadowed by the overall negative impact in terms of delayed research activities and the inability to network and collaborate.
+While ECAs identified some positive impacts of the pandemic on their research creativity, the majority felt that this was overshadowed by the overall negative impact in terms of delayed research activities and the inability to network and collaborate.
 ECAs felt that these limited social interactions had a negative impact on career prospects and morale (Świgoń et al., 2023).
 Jackman et al. (2022) also found that the main challenges facing ECAs and doctoral researchers were related to poor work environment, limited access to resources, perceptions of pressure, and negative psychological outcomes.
 Indeed, Owusu-Agyeman.
 (2022) found that the provision of teaching and learning resources, exposure to professional networks and social interaction were all factors that positively influenced ECAs' subjective career success - defined as an individual's perceptual evaluations of, and affective reactions to, their careers (Ng and Feldman, 2014).